kcomain-wasteland/dpextras/readme.md

 # dpextras
-discord.py extensions containing some utility functions for stuff
+opinionated discord.py extension containing some utility functions for stuff

-This is my first module that I intend to release publicly
+This is my first module that I intend to release publicly.
+Constructive criticisms are welcome.

 Note that this module is not meant for public use and contain tailored features that I deem important to use in my bots.